ibkvictor/ibkvictor.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Research Intern at Covenant University, who is very passionate about the future of mobility through autonomous systems for navigation and intra-galactic explorations.
 I am an enthusiast of *deep tech* applications in Africa and the World.
-My current research focuses on "Modeling learning systems for forecasting Extreme wind speed", Unmanned Aerial Vehicles for Emergency Response" , "Model Predictive Control(MPC) for Autonomous Racing" and "Learning Dynamic Control for Underactuated Robotic Systems".
+My current research focuses on "Modeling learning systems for forecasting Extreme wind speed", "Unmanned Aerial Vehicles for Emergency Response" , "Model Predictive Control(MPC) for Autonomous Racing" and "Learning Dynamic Control for Underactuated Robotic Systems".

 As an undergraduate student, I lead a formula-student (FS UK) team, Hebron Motorsports, to its first competition completing design for the Brake Speed Plausible Device.
 I also developed MPC based controller for our future autonomous racing vehicles.
 Furthermore, I developed a sustainable composite material using chitosan extracts from ** scales and performed the mechanical and morphological characterization of the developed composite.

 Currently, I work as an NYSC research intern at the Energy and Environment Group, Covenant University under the supervision of [Prof. Olayinka Ohunakin](https://africa.berkeley.edu/people/olayinka-s-ohunakin) on "Modeling learning systems for forecasting Extreme wind speed".
-As an NYSC corp member, I engage in promoting a drug-free society in the Ota Community by outreach program to bus stops, primary and secondary school.
+As an NYSC corp member, I engage in promoting a drug-free society in the Ota Community by outreach program at bus stops, primary and secondary school.
 I am presently serving as the project coordinator on a renovation of community rehabilitation facility.

 =====
 My research interest include: